-It’s been said that what can’t be done alone, can be done together, and that’s kind of the concept behind what peptides do for skin.
-Like a lot of skin care ingredients, peptides, like, Palmitoyl Tetrapeptide-7, Palmitoyl Tripeptide-1, and Dipeptide Diaminobutyroyl Benzylamide Diacetate get a lot of buzz and yet even skin care mavens rarely understand what they are—or how to pronounce them!
+It’s been said that what can’t be done alone, can be done together.
+The same can be said for peptides for the skin.
+Like a lot of skin care ingredients, peptides, such Palmitoyl Tetrapeptide-7, Palmitoyl Tripeptide-1, and Dipeptide Diaminobutyroyl Benzylamide Diacetate, get a lot of buzz, and yet even skin care mavens rarely understand what they are—or how to pronounce them.

 Luckily, you don’t have to be able to pronounce them to benefit from peptides, which is why in this article we’ll discuss what peptides are, 10 benefits of peptides, different types of peptides, and how to use peptides in your skin care routine.

 Main Benefit: Peptides help to plump the skin, minimizing the look of fine lines, wrinkles, and pores.

 In a nutshell, peptides are little pieces of protein composed of amino acids.
 Those amino acids are capable of performing different tasks; thus, when certain amino acids are grouped together, they form peptides that perform different functions.
 Found naturally in the skin as well as in many foods, they are often referred to as “building blocks.”
 Certain peptides might help firm the skin, while others might help minimize the look of fine lines; it all depends on the kind of peptide you’re talking about.

 As we said, peptides are found naturally in the skin; but as time goes on– usually around our 30s– they become less effective.
 That’s why it’s a good idea to incorporate peptides into your skincare routine.

 Remember, peptides aren’t just one-trick ponies.
 They’ll perform a myriad of functions; it just depends on how they’re configured and what you’re trying to get them to do.

 Here are just a few of the functions peptides perform:

 - They help alleviate temporary discomfort.